 "I look at my artwork as vivid, positive and uncomplicated.
-I want to show how everything has beauty and is best left and appreciated undisturbed, unadulterated.
-The result I want to accomplish is a creative or peaceful time warp for the viewer.
-At other times of course it is necessary to convey conflict.
-I would like for my artworks to help or remind others to "stop and smell the roses" , even to activate the creativity of ones own mind by giving pause and leaving a lot of possibilities up to the viewer."
+I want to show in my artwork how everything is best left and appreciated undisturbed, unadulterated.
+The result I want to accomplish is a creative or peaceful "time warp" for the viewer.
+I would like for my artworks to help activate the creativity of ones own mind by giving pause and leaving a lot of possibilities up to the viewer."

 "Art is never finished- only abandoned."
 (Leonardo Da Vinci)